aleksve/ischedule/README.md

 An elegant way to schedule periodic tasks in a Python program.
-Both the scheduler and the task run in the main thread, which avoids the issue of synchronizing the data access between tasks and simplifies exception handling.
+No threads or procesees are created by this library, which avoids the issues of synchronizing the data access and coordinating exception handling between tasks.
+Both the user and the library code can therefore be made with much less complicated logic, which makes this library ideal for embedded and critical applications.

 **Basic example**